roman-aguilera/common-instructions/README.md

 Press `Esc` to exit editable mode
 Type `:w` to save the changes, Type `:q` to exit the file, Type `:q!` to exit the file if vim is not playing nice

-Now the these commands will run every time you open up a new command-line terminnal
+Now, the the commands you typed into the `.bashrc` file will run every time you open up a new terminnal.
+Check that this is the case by opening up a new terminal (Press `HomeButton`.
+Type `cmd`.
+Press `Enter`.)

 ## ROS
 If you ever obtain the error "ERROR: Unable to communicate with master!", you need to open up a separate terminal and run: